moof-moof/sudo-killer/README.md

 # SUDOKiller

 A straightforward sudoku solving app.
-It has a Tkinter GUI and uses a terse and powerful recursive algorithm, based on an example demonstrated by Professor Thorsten Altenkirch in *[this](https://youtu.be/G_UYXzGuqvM)* Numberfile episode.
+It has a Tkinter GUI and uses a terse and powerful recursive algorithm, based on an example demonstrated by Professor Thorsten Altenkirch in *[this](https://youtu.be/G_UYXzGuqvM)* Numberphile episode.

 Usage:
 1. Input an unsolved sudoku pattern (`Tab->|` moves cursor from top-left towards bottom-right cell).